 Cancer is a devastating disease: more than one in three people in the UK will develop cancer in their lifetime.
 WNT signalling is a key pathway controlling morphogenesis in embryos and it has been shown that perturbations of this pathway promote cancer progression.
 Regulators of the actin cytoskeleton control cell migration and their dysregulation has been implicated in cancer metastasis.

-In this project which will start in October 2019, you will investigate a novel, unexplored link between WNT signalling and regulators of the actin cytoskeleton using biochemistry, molecular biology, and advanced live cell imaging.
+In this project which will start in October 2020 (or sooner depending on sources of funding), you will investigate a novel, unexplored link between WNT signalling and regulators of the actin cytoskeleton using biochemistry, molecular biology, and advanced live cell imaging.
 We have unpublished data showing a novel interaction between a component of the WNT signalling pathway and regulators of the actin cytoskeleton.
 You will mutate the binding sites and will use CRISPR to genome edit cancer cell lines and employ advanced live cell imaging techniques to define the role of this signalling regulation.

 Taken together, your PhD work will unravel a novel and general mechanism of WNT signalling and how it contributes to embryogenesis and cancer progression.